jasonpriem/schol-search-study/instructions.md

 ## step 2: allow mendeley access

-Click on this link to [allow access to your Mendeley account](http://152.2.81.210/test-app/register/register.jsp).
-Follow the instructions listed there.
-When you're done, [email us](mailto:mendeley-study@email.unc.edu) your Mendeley username.
+We'll send you an email with instructions on how to grant us access to your mendeley library.

 ## step 3: install toolbar